earthly/website/blog/_posts/2020-11-13-protobufs-and-grpc.md

       RUN mkdir /defs/go-api
       RUN protoc --proto_path=/defs --go_out=/defs/go-api \
           --go-grpc_out=/defs/go-api /defs/api.proto
-      SAVE ARTIFACT ./go-api /go-pb AS LOCAL go-pb
+      SAVE ARTIFACT ./go-api/kvapi AS LOCAL kvapi

 ```

-This will then produce two go files under the go-pb directory: api.pb.go and api\_grpc.pb.go which contains the auto generated protobuf and grpc code respectively.
+This will then produce two go files under the `kvapi` directory: `api.pb.go` and `api\_grpc.pb.go` which contains the auto generated protobuf and grpc code respectively.

 At this point, assuming that earth is already [installed](https://docs.earthly.dev/installation), give it a try for yourself with code from our [example repository](https://github.com/earthly/example-grpc-key-value-store):